Flight paths in opposite directions

 The burden is not only on those who leave, but also on those who stay.

-But for students from Quang Nam, a few decades ago, when there was no tunnel through the mountain, things were much more difficult because the Hai Van Pass was majestic and haunting.
+But for students from Quang Nam, a few decades ago, when there was no tunnel through the mountain, things were much more difficult because the Hai Van Pass was towering and haunting.

 After the Tet holiday, many students stay in their hometowns longer.
-Just thinking about having to stand on the side of the highway waving to catch a bus, seeing the bus "break down" (break down) along the way... is enough to make you feel sick.
+Just thinking about having to stand on the side of the highway waving to catch a bus, or seeing the car break down along the way… is enough to make them feel sick.

 In those days, the winding mountain pass was always a fear for both drivers and passengers.
-Every time the car slowly climbed the mountain pass, the bus conductor stood right next to the door and held a piece of wood in his hand, in case the car’s brakes failed, he would jump down and prop it up against the wheel.
-Sometimes, when he saw a bus in trouble lying precariously on the side of the mountain pass, looking at the license plate, the passengers were shocked to realize that it was the bus they had just failed to catch a few hours before.
+Every time the car slowly climbed the mountain pass, the bus conductor stood right next to the door and held a piece of wood in hand, in case the car brake failed, he would jump down and support the wheel.
+Sometimes, seeing a bus in trouble lying precariously on the side of the mountain pass, looking at the license plate, the passengers were shocked to realize that it was the bus they had just missed catching a few hours before.

-The children kept their worries hidden, but the mother always had a premonition.
-As soon as her children left the house, the mother quietly lit incense before the family altar.
+The children kept their worries to themselves, but the mother always had a premonition.
+As soon as her children left home, the mother quietly lit incense before the family altar.

 All connections had to be made through a public phone booth, dialing a neighbor's number and asking them to "tell mom that I've arrived."